CA018M AK74-SU Real Wood Steel AEG

 Internally, the gun has a 9mm bearing gearbox, wire cut steel 21:1 ratio gears, aluminum bore up cylinder head and piston head, metal spring guide with bearing, 6.03mm tightbore barrel, and a quick change spring system.
 The wiring utilizes a low heat deans plug and comes with an adapter for tamiya connector batteries.
 This gun is lipo-ready right out of the box.
 It will shoot 375-400 fps using 0.20g BBs and 800-900 rpm using a 9.6V battery.
 The quick change spring system allows for fast and easy spring changes without having to go into the gearbox.

-2 high capacity magazines are included with this gun.
+A high capacity magazine is included with this gun.

 90 day warranty.